The Voice of Holland: Official reports and consequences

-Later that afternoon, Dutch police confirmed that a victim had filed an official report against Ali Bouali, professionally known as Ali B. The rapper had been a coach on The Voice for nine seasons.
-Ali B, however, denied all allegations on his Instagram account.
+Later that afternoon, Dutch police confirmed that a victim had filed an official report against Ali B. The rapper had been a coach on The Voice for nine seasons.
+Ali B, however, denied all allegations.

 Head sponsor T-Mobile, as well as other sponsors, decided to stop supporting the show.

 Anouk, one of the many coaches and hosts to comment on the matter, stated that she had wanted to wait until she had seen the BOOS episode, but after reading Rietbergen's statement, as well as holding several telephone calls with other affected individuals, she had decided not to return as coach on the show.

 On 19 January 2022, right after the news that a second victim had filed an official report against Ali B, broadcaster RTL announced that they would suspend their collaboration with him during the investigations.
-The Dutch police also announced that another victim came forward and filed an official report against Jeroen Rietbergen.
+The Dutch police also announced that another victim came forward and filed an official report against Rietbergen.

-Tim Hofman and BNN-VARA, his broadcaster, announced that more crew members would be mentioned in his YouTube program BOOS: This is The Voice.
-The news had sparked a heated debate in the country about the abuse of power by people in the entertainment industry, especially as there had already been accusations against singer Marco Borsato, including an official report of sexual misconduct with a minor.
-Borsato was a coach on The Voice (2011–2016) and The Voice Kids (2012–2020).
+Tim Hofman and his broadcaster BNNVARA announced that more crew members would be mentioned in Hofman's YouTube show BOOS.
+The news sparked a heated debate in the Netherlands about the abuse of power by people in the entertainment industry, especially as there had already been accusations against singer Marco Borsato, including an official report of sexual misconduct with a minor.
+Borsato was a coach on The Voice between 2011 and 2016, and on The Voice Kids between 2012 and 2020.